GuanceCloud/datakit/internal/export/doc/en/inputs/kubernetes-prom.md

 <!-- markdownlint-disable MD046 -->
 ???+ attention

-    Datakit doesn't collects the Service itself, it collects the Pod that the Service is paired with.
+    DataKit doesn't collects the Service itself, it collects the Pod that the Service is paired with.
 <!-- markdownlint-enable -->